caseypen/caseypen.github.io/_pages/about.md

   - /about.html
 ---

-This homepage is academic road map of Chen Peng since 2017 in the Bio-automation lab from UC, Davis.
+This homepage is academic road map of Chen Peng since 2017 in the [Bio-automation lab](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) from UC, Davis.
 His Ph.D. project is design, development and implementation of Co-robotic harvest-aiding system in the field of fragile fruit, like strawberries and table grapes.
 His research interests includes:
-* Modeling of human and robot activities in the field operations;
+* **Modeling** of human and robot activities in the field operations;
-* Optimized online scheduling of robotic vehicles;
+* Optimized **online scheduling** of robotic vehicles;
-* Implementation of integrated field operation system in the agricultural activities;
+* Implementation of **robotic field operation system** in the agricultural activities;

 Research Project Topics:
 ======
-1. Design and Control of Fragile cRop hArvest-aIding mobiLe robots (FRAIL-Bots);
+1. Design and Control of Fragile cRop hArvest-aIding mobiLe robots **(FRAIL-Bots)**;
-2. Data-driven python-simulator of manual & robot-aiding strawberry harvesting;
+2. Data-driven simulator of manual & robot-aiding strawberry harvesting;
-3. Online scheduling algorithm processing stochastic and dynamic transport requests;
+3. **Online scheduling** algorithm processing stochastic and dynamic transport requests;
 4. Implementation of harves-aiding system in the commercial strawberry field;
 5. Design of crop-transport robots in the vineyard;